Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 <details><summary>Example</summary>

 _George is starting his own course, a Cooking Masterclass.
-So, he asked you to buy the needed items._</br>
+So, he asked you tbuy the needed items._</br>
 The number of items depends on how many students will sign up for the course.
 The educational set for one student consists of 1 package of flour, 10 eggs, and an apron.</br>
 You will be given George's budget, the number of students signed, and each item's price.
-You should help George calculate if the budget is enough to buy all the items or how much more money he needs.</br>
+You should help George calculate if the budget is enough tbuy all the items or how much more money he needs.</br>
-You should know that the aprons get dirty often, so George should buy 20% more, rounded up to the next integer.
+You should know that the aprons get dirty often, sGeorge should buy 20% more, rounded up tthe next integer.
 Also, every fifth package of flour is free. </br>

 * Input / Constraints